 Good governance is about balancing the needs of stakeholders and helping to run the company well through efficient processes and decision making.
-It involves being satisfied that an effective internal framework of systems and controls is in place which clearly defines authority and accountability and promotes success whilst permitting the appropriate management of risk.
+It involves being satisfied that an effective and rigorous internal framework of systems and controls is in place which clearly defines authority and accountability and promotes success whilst appropriately managing risk.

 Human rights